abeleinin/os/ostep/virtualizing-memory/README.md

 ### TLB miss

 - Hardware-managed TLBs: In CISC (Complex-Instruction Set Computers) the hardware would handle the TLB miss entirely.
 To do this, the hardware has to know exactly *where* the page tables are located in memory (via a **page table base register**).
-- Software-managed TLBs: In RISC (Reduced-Instruction Set Computers) the hardware simply raises an exception, which paused teh current instruction stream, raises teh privilege to kernel mode, and jumps to the **trap handler**.
+- Software-managed TLBs: In RISC (Reduced-Instruction Set Computers) the hardware simply raises an exception, which paused the current instruction stream, raises the privilege to kernel mode, and jumps to the **trap handler**.

 ### TLB Contents